Leveraging Multimodal LLM Descriptions of Activity for Explainable Semi-Supervised Video Anomaly Detection: Experiments

 \subsection{Ablation Study}

 We conduct two ablation studies by modifying the default settings of our method.
-In the first ablation study, instead of using sentence embeddings and cosine dissimilarity as the distance metric, we use the raw sentences and compute distances using BLEU \cite{Papineni2002BLEU} and METEOR \cite{Banerjee2005METEOR}.
-In Table \ref{tab:distfunc_comparison}, we compare the results of cosine distance over Sentence-BERT embeddings with those obtained using BLEU and METEOR, based on the descriptions generated by our method using GPT-4o as the MLLM agent.
+In the first ablation study, instead of using sentence embeddings and cosine dissimilarity as the distance metric, we use the raw sentences and compute distances using BLEU \citep{Papineni2002BLEU} and METEOR \citep{Banerjee2005METEOR}. {We emphasize that BLEU and METEOR are used here solely as alternative sentence similarity functions within the anomaly detection pipeline; no ground-truth textual annotations are involved, and evaluation is performed using standard VAD metrics.} In Table \ref{tab:distfunc_comparison}, we compare the results of cosine distance over Sentence-BERT embeddings with those obtained using BLEU and METEOR, based on the descriptions generated by our method using GPT-4o as the MLLM agent.
 The results show that Sentence-BERT embeddings yield slightly higher accuracy in the RBDC and frame-level criteria while BLEU and METEOR perform slightly better on the TBDC criterion.
 Sentence-BERT is the preferred similarity function considering its greater efficiency due to embeddings which can be saved and only require a dot product for comparison.

 In the second ablation study, we compare our method’s performance on ComplexVAD using different MLLM agents, namely Gemma 3 and GPT-4o.
 In Table \ref{tab:agent-comp}, we show that Gemma 3 achieves better performance, with 24\%, 68\%, and 61\% in the RBDC, TBDC, and frame-level criteria, respectively, while GPT-4o yields 19\%, 67\%, and 59\%.
 We attribute this difference to the fact that Gemma 3 generates more detailed and descriptive sentences compared to GPT-4o.
 This level of detail is particularly important for detecting interaction-based anomalies, where subtle contextual cues are crucial, and likely contributed to the observed performance gap.
 We provide a comparison of the descriptions generated by Gemma 3 and GPT-4o in the Appendix.